andrewwebber/cqrs/README.md

   Amount float64
 }
 ```
 Events souring events are raised using the embedded **Update** function.
-These events will also be published
-to the read models
+These events will eventually be published to the read models indirectly via an event bus

 ```go
 func (account *Account) ChangePassword(newPassword string) error {
   if len(newPassword) < 1 {